Complete Guide to Climbing Mount Fuji (2025): Updates on Hiking Info, Attire, Essentials, Safety Tips, Access, and Tourist Info

 Mount Fuji Summit Post Office

 Situated within the Sengen Taisha Okumiya, this is the highest post office in Japan.
-It operates daily from July 10 to August 20, 2024, from 6 AM to 2 PM.
+It operates daily from July 10 to around August 20, from 6 AM to 2 PM.
 Services include unique landscape postmarks, regular mail acceptance (including international mail), and the sale of ordinary stamps.
 Additionally, you can purchase climbing certificates and original merchandise.
 Note that mail sent from here may take 1–2 weeks to arrive.

 Mount Fuji Summit Post Office